History of Buddhism in India: Branches

-According to an IndiaSpend analysis of 2011 Census data, there are more than 8.4 million Buddhists in India and 87% of them are neo-Buddhists or Navayana Buddhists.
-They are converted from other religions, mostly Dalits (Scheduled Caste) who changed religion to escape the Caste System of Hinduism.
-The remaining 13% of Buddhists belong to traditional communities (Theravada, Mahayana, and Vajrayana) of the northeast and northern Himalayan regions.
+According to an IndiaSpend analysis of 2011 Census data, there are more than 8.4 million Buddhists in India of whom 87% are neo-Buddhists or Navayana Buddhists.
+They are converted from other religions, mostly Dalits (Scheduled Caste) who changed religion to escape the Caste system of Hinduism.
+The remaining 13% belong to traditional Buddhist communities (Theravada, Mahayana, Vajrayana and others) of the northeast and northern Himalayan regions.

 Demographics

 The Buddhist percentage has decreased from 0.74% in 1961 to 0.70% in 2011.
-Between 2001 and 2011, Buddhist population declined in Uttar Pradesh, Karnataka, Delhi, and Punjab.
+Between 2001 and 2011, the Buddhist population declined in Uttar Pradesh, Karnataka, Delhi, and Punjab.

-According to the 2011 Census of India there are 8.4 million Buddhists in India.
+According to the 2011 census there are 8.4 million Buddhists in India.
 Maharashtra has the highest number of Buddhists in India, with 5.81% of the total population.
-Almost 90 per cent of Navayana or Neo-Buddhists live in the state.
+Almost 90 per cent of Navayana or Neo-Buddhists live in this state.
 Marathi Buddhists, who live in Maharashtra, are the largest Buddhist community in India.
 Most Buddhist Marathi people belong to the former Mahar community.

-In the 1951 census of India, 181,000 (0.05%) respondents said they were Buddhist.
+In the 1951 census of India, 180,823 (0.05%) respondents said they were Buddhist.
 The 1961 census, taken after B. R. Ambedkar adopted Navayana Buddhism with his millions of followers in 1956, showed an increase to 3.25 million (0.74%).
 Buddhism is growing rapidly in the Scheduled Caste (dalit) community.
 According to the 2011 census, Scheduled Castes Buddhists grew by 38 percent in the country.
 According to the 2011 census, 5.76 million (69%) Indian Buddhists belong to the Scheduled Caste.

-The majority (92%) of the people of Chakma Autonomous region in Mizoram follows Theravada Buddhism.
+The majority (92%) of the people in the Chakma Autonomous region in Mizoram follows Theravada Buddhism.